rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 Designer-to-developer handoff is an important part of the product development life cycle.
 It takes place when the design deliverables are ready to be provided to developers for implementation.

 In the E-Commerce Mobile App Development Department, the design deliverables are mainly created using [Figma](https://www.figma.com).
 The design in Figma is considered as the single-source-of-truth from which the app development team derives the product's UI.
-As such, it is critical to ensure that it is formatted in a way that can be clearly understood by the developers in order to avoid any inconsistencies between the design and the final product.
+As such, it is critical to ensure that it is formatted in a way that can be clearly understood by the developers to avoid any inconsistencies between the design and the final product.

 # Design Deliverable Prerequisites

 Our designers prepare the design deliverables following a few general guidelines.
 Here are a couple of examples.

 - Assets that are intended to be exported into an image format are converted into a Figma Component and laid out in a separate page and/or frame.
-Likewise, typography and color styles are also defined as Figma Styles, and a representation of these styles are also shown in its own page and/or frame.
+Likewise, typography and color styles are also defined as Figma Styles, and representations of these styles are also shown in dedicated pages and/or frames.

 | Sample Style Guide |                                                                                     |
 | ------------------ | ----------------------------------------------------------------------------------- |